codeselfstudy/codeselfstudy_flask/README.rst

 - `Flask example <https://github.com/CodeSelfStudy/Asteroid-API-Example>`_ -- a quick example application in Flask.
 - `Restructured Text Cheatsheet <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_ -- This is a quick cheat sheet to help with formatting .rst documents.

-Coding Format
+Coding Styles
 -------------

 To keep editor config sane, let's try to use the same coding style.
 Proposed formats are below.
-Discuss in chatroom or forum if you have other ideas about it.
+Discuss in chatroom or forum if you have other ideas about how things should be.

 Python:

 - Code should conform to PEP8 (an easy standard to follow).
+- Use single quotes, in general, except where double quotes would avoid escaping the single quotes.
 - Variable names and file names are snake_case.

 JavaScript:

 - Please use 4-space indentation (no tabs).
+Same as for the Python code.
+It's easier to skim.
 - Functions should have a space between closing parenthesis and opening curly brace: :code:`function doSomething(n) { ... }`
 - Anonymous functions get a space before the parentheses (the function has no name): :code:`function (e) { ... }`
 - Camel case for variable names.